Solent Infant School

 Our aim for all Solent pupils is to be able to know and understand about the past, put events into time order: chronological sequence, look at primary and secondary sources, ask questions and think critically.

 Key Stage 1 history is taught through historical enquiry.
 Year 1 and 2 have three main historical lines of enquiry each academic year, taught by key questions and high-quality resources.
-History is taught for a minimum of 1 hour per week or the year group may decide to block the learning into one week.
-Cross curricular links are made wherever possible for example history through writing as part of the Year 2 Time Travellers theme.
+History is taught every term.
+Cross curricular links are made whenever possible for example history through writing as part of the Year 1, ‘A Toys’ Story’ learning theme.